A Place for Mom

 Fountaingrove Lodge in Santa Rosa, California

-Situated on 10 acres of lush landscaping in the center of wine country, Fountaingrove Lodge is a haven for LGBT seniors seeking a low-maintenance lifestyle.
-They offer ADL assistance, chef-prepared meals, and housekeeping services, as well as unique perks like a golf course and sweeping mountain vistas.
+Situated on 10 acres of lush landscaping in the center of wine country, Fountaingrove Lodge is a haven for LGBTQ+ seniors seeking a low-maintenance lifestyle.
+They offer assistance with activities of daily living (ADLs), chef-prepared meals, and housekeeping services, as well as unique perks like a golf course and sweeping mountain vistas.

 The Palms of Manasota in Palmetto, Florida